 I honestly think that's because there was a certain part of my life that was so sheltered that I didn't learn it was wrong.
 Does that make sense?
 I didn't learn it was an issue until people started to make it an issue.

 Homophobia is something that didn't really start to come up for me until I got into middle school and people started making all of these...middle school students can be so cruel.
 They inherit everything that they've learned from their parents and they spit it out at you.
 It got really hard in middle school and high school, but I just was like, "Yeah, I know that I like everybody."
 And I've always just been that way.

-JM: You occupy this unique place in Hollywood: we have so few transmasculine people on screen and you’re seen as a heartthrob.
+JM: We have so few transmasculine people on screen and you’re seen as a heartthrob.
 Are you aware of people's crushes on you?

 TG: My face is turning really red.